montoyaobeso/mexculture142/README.md

 To recognize the architectural styles of Mexican buildings, the participants read instructions first with examples of images of target classes shown.
 Then, the eye-tracker system is callibrated for each participant.
 Then, they then visualize images of the buildings on the experimental screen.
 Each image is shown for 3 seconds, then a gray frame is shown to reset their attention.

 Timing for gaze recordings:
-* Time for image displaying:3 seconds
+* Time for image displaying: 3 seconds
 * Time for gray frame displaying: 1 second
 * Time for calibration: 60 seconds
 * Time to read instructions: 180 seconds